Thresholds of Queen covers: Further applications

-Our results have potential applications in several domains where directional influence over a grid is essential.
+Our twist of the Queen cover problem has potential applications in several domains where directional influence over a grid is essential.
 In sensor networks, for example, Queens can model directional sensors whose coverage extends along rows, columns, and diagonals.
+Classical work on sensor placement and coverage optimization has emphasized the importance of maximizing area coverage with limited resources (\cite{Tossa2020, Njoya2017}).
+Studies of connectivity and barrier coverage in grid-based deployments further highlight parallels with our stabilization results \cite{LYC2015}.
 In structured environments like warehouses or data centers, deploying a fixed number of such sensors to maximize monitoring coverage is a key challenge.
 Our results help in estimating the maximum possible area that can be covered for a given number of sensors, and show that beyond a certain grid size, the optimal configurations naturally become non-overlapping, interference-free, and eventually stable, meaning the same placement remains optimal for all larger grids.
 This can simplify large-scale deployment planning.

-Strategic placement problems in game AI also align with our model.
-In grid-based games, placing units (analogous to queens) to maximize control over territory with limited resources is common.
-Our threshold theory informs designers of the best-case influence per unit, and the stabilization behavior suggests when precomputed placements can be reused.
+A further application arises in game AI, where our model parallels the concept of \emph{influence maps} used in grid-based strategy games \cite{Tozour2002}.
+In such settings, each agent projects influence over the cells it can attack or observe, and optimal deployment aims to maximize territorial control or visibility.
+A Queen’s coverage pattern is a direct analogue: its row, column, and diagonal control correspond to an agent’s influence zone.
+Our stabilization results suggest that beyond a certain map size, optimal influence-maximizing placements converge to fixed patterns, implying that precomputed strategies may remain effective across larger arenas without recomputation.

 Another application is in urban emergency response planning, such as placing directional fire alarms or beacons in a grid of rooms or intersections.
-Beyond a certain grid size, optimal placement patterns stabilize, allowing reuse of configurations across larger-sized environments without recomputation.
+Beyond a certain grid size, optimal placement patterns stabilize, allowing reuse of configurations across differently-sized environments without recomputation.
+This relates directly to the literature on facility location and emergency asset deployment (\cite{Farahani2009, Murray2013}).